sabpdo/portfolio-sabpdo/docs/assignments/assignment3.md

 __Operational Principle__:

-    a user/the system a can nudge another user b to complete an action a
+    a user/the system userA can nudge another user userB to complete an action a

 __State__: